morgankenyon/WabbyLang/README.md

-# WabbyLang
+# WauxLang

-WabbyLang - A language that compiles to WASM bytecode.
+WauxLang - A language that compiles to WASM bytecode.

 This is currently an experimental language/compiler targeting WASM as it's runtime.

-Compiler is currently written in F#.
+Compiler is written in F#.

-Status: Nothing is currently working right now.
+Current goal: get a simple language compiling and running in WASM Current language syntax: N/A

+Should I use this?
+No.